mgermy/moloco_test/README.md

 # moloco_test

-In this repository you will find the solutions for the data scientist position test.
+In this repository, you will find the solutions for the data scientist position test.
 # Files

 * The kernel (moloco_analysis.ipynb) contains all the answers;